| | |

 4. I forget about it while I’m busy making some complicated dish and it burns on the bottom.

-The oven is the way to go, guys.
+Instead of heating from the bottom, the oven creates an even steaming environment that makes for evenly cooked, fluffy rice.
 You just bring your liquid to a boil on the stove, add your rice, cover your pan, transfer to the oven, and you’ll have perfectly cooked rice in about 20 minutes, no mess.

 Ingredient Notes